DeepTransport/TT-rare/README.md

 Each test will print some statistical data (expected values, standard deviations, CPU times and so on).
 Moreover, it will create all the variables in the main Matlab workspace, so they can be accessed afterwards.

+### Cross Entropy method

+The paper compares the DIRT method with the Cross Entropy method on certain examples.
+See [`CrossEntropy/`](https://github.com/DeepTransport/TT-rare/tree/main/CrossEntropy) for the implementation of the latter.

 ### Further docs